 Tells GemStone Smalltalk to advance execution to the next step point (message-send, assignment, etc.) in the active context or its caller, and halt.
-The active context is the context specified by the last stack scope, stack up, or stack down command, or otherwise the top of the stack.
+The active context is indicated by the ==> in the stack; it is the context specified by the last frame, up, down or another command.
+Initially it is the top of the stack (the first context in the list).